NASA Helio Club: Session 1: Heliophysics 101

 | Language | English |

-NASA Helio Club is a collection of six lessons that complete a comprehensive module created for a middle-school audience (ages 10-14) to introduce basic heliophysics concepts to learners.
-Each club session takes approximately two hours and explores at least one NASA mission as a framework for understanding the topic.
+NASA Helio Club is a collection of six club sessions, or lessons, that complete a comprehensive module created for a middle-school audience (ages 10-14) to introduce basic heliophysics concepts to learners.
+Designed for both after school clubs and classroom environments, each session takes approximately two hours, or approximately two class-periods.
+Each session includes a full collection of educator instructions, learner handouts, and assessment tools.

-Session 1: Heliophysics 101 defines heliophysics and gives an overview of the topics that heliophysicists study.
-Missions introduced in this session are the Interstellar Boundary EXplorer (IBEX) mission and the Voyager mission.
+Session 1: Heliophysics 101 defines 'heliophysics' and gives an overview of the topics that heliophysicists study.
+NASA missions introduced in this session are the Interstellar Boundary EXplorer (IBEX) mission and the Voyager mission.

 - Session 1 Instructions ↗